Notebook of Avon Reah Smith-Ryan, 1942-1945

 disgrace the Bn. or themselves.

-Major Gunthers Review put in an amusing account [?] of
+Major Gunthers Review put on an amusing concert - Some of

-the jokes were either more funny than clean but were well told.
+the jokes were rather more funny than clean but were well rec'd.

-Baseball - cricket is restricted to Coy matches only - a lack of gear
+Baseball - cricket is restricted to Coy matches only - lack of gear.

 necessary to replace energy expended.